Saspian/docker-node-mongo/README.md

 A simple node app and mongo running on different container and composed.

 ## Available Scripts
+The App runs on localhost(Default localhost:80), however to know in depth about the port used, please look at docker-compose.yml file

-to run
+To run
 ### `docker compose up`

-to run in background
+To run in background
 ### `docker compose up -d`